 There are a ton of services you should never cut corners on.
-When it comes to security essentials like VPNs and cameras, for example, you get what you pay for.
-Tap or click here for directions on how to start protecting your devices now.
+For example, when it comes to security essentials like VPNs and cameras, you get what you pay for.

 Then again, a dollar sign doesn’t ensure a good product.
 In fact, a ton of great tools are free, like video editing software or even streaming platforms.
 If you want language lessons, smoke detectors or even a deep climb into your family tree, you can do it all without cracking open your wallet.